-Acupuncture, together with Moxibustion, is one of the oldest and perhaps also one of the best known treatments of Traditional Chinese Medicine (TCM).
+Acupuncture, often used in conjunction with Moxibustion, is one of the oldest and perhaps also one of the best known treatments within Traditional Chinese Medicine (TCM) practices.

 Although many historians believe the practice began in China, this is still not decisively proved.
 In any case, the earliest evidence for the use of acupuncture in China is found in the The Yellow Emperor’s Classic of Internal Medicine (Huang Di Nei Jing), which is thought to be written in the period 475-221 BC.

-The idea behind acupuncture is that blockages or disturbances in the flow of Life Energy (Qi) cause health issues.
-Subsequently, acupuncturists insert very thin needles on specific acupuncture points (acupoints) located across the body to restore the flow of Qi, to balance the body’s energy, promote relaxation, and stimulate healing.
+The idea behind Acupuncture is that blockages or disturbances in the flow of Vital Life Energy (Qi) cause health issues.
+Subsequently, acupuncturists insert very thin needles on specific Acupuncture points (Acupoints) located across the body to restore the flow of Qi, to balance the body’s energy, promote relaxation, and stimulate healing.

-There are supposedly more than a thousand acupuncture points on the body, each lying on an invisible energy line, channel, or so-called meridian.
-In TCM, each meridian is connected to a different organ system.
+There are supposedly more than a thousand Acupuncture points on the body, each lying on an invisible Energy Channel, the so-called Meridians.
+In TCM, each Meridian is connected to a different organ system.

-Note that the number of acupoints is a topic of debate; some sources state there are 2 000 points, others say 361 points, or 365, but in any case, the World Health Organization (WHO) published A Proposed Standard International Acupuncture Nomenclature Report in 1991, listing 361 classical acupuncture points.
+Note that the number of Acupoints is a topic of debate; some sources state that there are 2,000 points, others say 361 points, or 365, but in any case, the World Health Organization (WHO) published A Proposed Standard International Acupuncture Nomenclature Report in 1991, listing 361 classical acupuncture points.

 Acupuncture specialists claim the treatment is helpful with resolving a wide variety of health problems, such as anxiety, arthritis, chronic pains, depression, insomnia, migraines, nausea, sciatica, sinus congestion, stress and anxiety, a weak immune system, addictions, sexual and genital problems, and many more pathological conditions.